Courtice: History

 Just to the west of Courtice was a neighbouring hamlet called Prestonvale (today part of Courtice).
-It was once called Black's Hill and in 1825 was the site of the first post office in Darlington Township located just east of today's Stuttering Johns's Smokehouse.
+It was once called Black's Hill and in 1825 was the site of the first post office in Darlington Township located just east of today's Critical Hit Gaming Lounge.
 The postmaster was none other than Colonel James Black, the originator of the name.
-It was also later called Tooley's Hill after Augustus Tooley who ran the grist mill at Kingston Road where Farewell Creek crosses underneath Highway 2.
-Today this is the present location across the road from the Tim Horton's.
+It was also later called Tooley's Hill after Augustus Tooley who ran the grist mill at Kingston Road where Farewell Creek crosses underneath Highway 2 (presently located across the road from the Tim Horton's).
 The children of Prestonvale went to a school (Section #8) called Mount Carswell located on the north side of Concession 3 (now Nash Rd), just west of Trulls Rd on James Reynolds' farmstead.
 Alf Wilborn ran the blacksmith shop at the corner of Kingston Rd. and Prestonvale Rd.
 A sawmill existed on the north side of Nash Rd. just to the east of Farewell Creek, where you can see an old bridge just to the north of the present day bridge.
 This property was the farmstead of William Scott.
 Across the street from the school was the Temperance Hall located on A.V.
 Scott's property.

 A post office with the name "Courtice" was finally established in the mid 19th century, and rail connections became available on both the Canadian Pacific and Grand Trunk main lines which passed south of the village closer to Lake Ontario.
 Courtice remained primarily a small rural village well into the 20th century, but housing developments beginning in the mid-1980s caused the community to grow rapidly.
 In 1988 Highway 2 was widened from its 2 lanes to its present 5 lanes.
 By the mid-1990s growth had slowed somewhat, although new housing developments are continuing and the area remains popular due to relatively low prices.
 Housing is primarily single-family detached residential, and most residents travel to Toronto or points west in Durham Region for employment.
 Commercial development is centred along Highway 2, with particular concentrations at the intersections with Townline Road (at the boundary with Oshawa) and Courtice Road.